Monica Barnes: Political activism

+Electoral politics

+Living in Glenageary in south Dublin, Barnes was active in the Dún Laoghaire Fine Gael constituency organisation dominated by the conservative Liam Cosgrave.
+Barnes was firmly in the FitzGerald wing of the party.
+She unsuccessfully contested the 1979 European Parliament election in the Leinster constituency (which did not include Dublin), which was not regarded seriously by mainstream politicians at the time.

-In 1975, Barnes founded and was chairwoman of Woman Elect, an organisation to encourage and support women to stand for election.
-Barnes unsuccessfully contested the 1981 general election in the Dún Laoghaire constituency, and after a further defeat at the February 1982 general election she was elected to the 16th Seanad as a Senator for the Labour Panel.
-Barnes also unsuccessfully contested the European Parliament election for the Leinster constituency in 1979 and 1994.
+Barnes unsuccessfully contested the 1981 general election in the Dún Laoghaire constituency, and after a further defeat at the February 1982 general election she was elected to the 16th Seanad as a Senator on the Labour Panel.

-She was first elected to Dáil Éireann at the November 1982 general election.
-In the second election of 1982, she topped the poll for Fine Gael.
+She was first elected to Dáil Éireann at the November 1982 general election, topping the poll for Fine Gael.
 In 1983, she opposed the wording of the Eighth Amendment to the Constitution, which gave equal right to life of the unborn and pregnant women.
 She was subjected to a hate campaign and received death threats during this time.
 "I had to stand up for women, and for the health and future of women".

+Columnist Gene Kerrigan recalled that in 1984, when dozens of "peace" women were arrested during the visit of US President Ronald Reagan, Monica Barnes was the only politician to visit them in the cells of the Bridewell, where they were held until the president had departed.

-She retained her seat until the 1992 general election and was re-elected at the 1997 general election.
-She retired at the 2002 general election.
+She lost her seat in Dún Laoghaire at the 1992 general election but was elected in 1993 to the 20th Seanad.
+She unsuccessfully contested the 1994 European Parliament election.
+She was re-elected to the Dáil at the 1997 general election and retired from political life at the 2002 general election.

+Political views

 Barnes was credited as a feminist and an advocate of women's rights.
-She was seen as having made a critical intervention that led to the passing of the Health (Family Planning) (Amendment) Bill 1985, which gave Irish adults the right to purchase non-medical contraceptives without having to get a doctor's prescription, which passed the Dáil by a narrow margin.
+She was seen as having made a critical intervention that led to the passing of the Health (Family Planning) (Amendment) Bill 1985, which gave Irish adults the right to purchase non-medical contraceptives without having to get a doctor's prescription, which passed the Dáil by a margin of 82 to 79.

+Barnes was also been identified as being on the social liberal wing of Fine Gael in the 1980s, which was formed and led by Garret FitzGerald.